 Deep within your brain, some little critters called neuronal stem cells, are hard at work helping you build memories and, hopefully, a very happy and enjoyable life.
 The secret to that life though is while they are hard at work; you shouldn't be. . . .

-This appears to be the neuronal version of "an apple a day, keeps the Doctor away!"
-What I mean by that, is, that the fact that neural stem cells grow in the dentate gyrus of the hippocampus is a well-established fact, so what they seem to be saying here is that these stem cells come from the same embryonic population and replicate themselves throughout our lifetime, from embryo to death, so to speak!
-Although the centre for smell, the olfactory (system) bulb is a new one on me, so some more research to do?
-The other major brain region where we produce neural stem cells is in the subventricular zone.
+The name of the game is relaxation and this little snippet of wisdom is the mental version of "an apple a day, keeps the Doctor away!"
+What I mean by that, is, most people know that an apple a day keeps the Dr away, yet, despite that, very few eat the apple a day.
+Similarly, many people know that relaxation is good for you but they don't do that either!
+The bulk of our neural stem cells grow in a part of the hippocampus called the dentate gyrus.
+And what they seem to be saying here is that these stem cells come from the same embryonic population that existed when we were in our mother's womb and which then replicate themselves throughout our lifetime, from embryo to death, so to speak!
+Although the centre for our sense of smell, the olfactory bulb is a new one on me, so some more research to do?

-There are actually two main centres in the brain that produce neural stem cells, 1) the subgranular zone, this is a layer between the hilus and granule cell layer of the dentate gyrus of the hippocampus (as illustrated in the image above) and 2) the subventricular zone - SVZ - (part of the ventricular system of the forebrain).
-During the embryonic phase, all of our brain's neurons and glia develop from the ventricular zone and eventually migrate to the SVZ sometime after birth for the rest of our life.
+However, there are actually two main centres in the brain that produce neural stem cells, (1) the subgranular zone, a layer between the hilus and granule cell layer of the dentate gyrus (part of the hippocampal formation, as illustrated in the image above) and (2) the subventricular zone - SVZ - (part of the ventricular system of the forebrain).
+During the embryonic phase, all of our brain's neurons and glia develop from the ventricular zone.
+After birth, they eventually migrate to the SVZ, for the rest of our life.

-The most important factor, relating to the work that I do as a clinical hypnotherapist, is in the first area, the hippocampus and this is because of the ways in which stress and anxiety disorders disrupt neural stem cell production in the dentate gyrus of the hippocampus.
-This is important because these new stem cells play a crucial role in the formation of new memories and if we are too stressed, for too long, the hippocampus actually shrinks (hippocampal atrophy).
-So, obviously, the answer is to become more calm and relaxed and nothing can help you become that more than hypnosis and hypnotherapy.
+The most important factor, relating to the work that I do as a clinical hypnotherapist, is in the first area, the hippocampus.
+This is because of the ways in which stress and anxiety disorders disrupt neural stem cell production in the dentate gyrus of the hippocampus.
+This is important because these new stem cells play a crucial role in the formation of new memories and learning and, if we are too stressed, for too long, the hippocampus can actually shrink (hippocampal atrophy).
+So, obviously, the answer is to become more calm and relaxed and one of the most efficacious ways to do that is through hypnosis and hypnotherapy.

-The hypnotherapist uses their training, skills and experience to help you discover the source of the issue and then, via hypnosis, a psychotherapeutic intervention is delivered, effectively straight into the deeper levels of the brains language, the subconscious mind.
-From there, via sleep states and the proliferation of ponto-geniculo-occipital (PGO) waves during the hypnotic experience and subsequently through neural stem cells migration new memories are created.
-Through a process called long term potentiation, these new memories become habitual behaviours and this explains the permanence of hypnotherapy.
+In my hypnotherapy clinic, here in Singapore, I use all of my training, skills and experience to help you discover the source of the issue and then, via hypnosis, a psychotherapeutic intervention is delivered.
+Hypnotherapy effectively delivers this straight into the deeper levels of your brain's language, what we call the subconscious mind.
+From there, via sleep states and the proliferation of PGO (ponto-geniculo-occipital) waves which occur during sleep states and also during the hypnotic experience!
+Subsequently, through neural stem cell migration, new memories are created.
+A process called long term potentiation is involved, which strengthens the synaptic strength of this inter-neuronal transmission, and from this process. new memories eventually become new habitual behaviours and this explains the permanence of hypnotherapy.
 For the most part, all behaviour is memory dependent, if you don't have a memory of something then it cannot be repeated, with, perhaps, the exception of reflexes!
-So, in order to create new behaviours and habits that you want to develop, you need to keep your daily build-up of neuronal stem cells flowing and the best way to do that is by being calm and relaxed as often as is possible.
-Hypnosis, post-therapy, will help you to maintain this peaceful and harmonious state!
+So, in order to create new behaviours or habits or simply change or modify old ones, you need to keep your daily build-up of neuronal stem cells flowing.
+Like I said, one of the best ways to do that, is by learning how to be calm and relaxed as often as is possible.
+Hypnosis (post-therapy0, will really help you to master and maintain this peaceful and harmonious state!

-So, the causes of anxiety disorders are varied and many and because of that of the way in which our brain is willing to respond to any particular type of therapeutic treatment, is somewhat dependent on the initial causes and developmental processes within and across the many areas of the brain that are involved in maintaining normal living as opposed to defensive living.
-Therefore, the more we can discover about the possible nature and development of an individual client's anxiety, the greater the prospect there is, for a complete and lasting recovery and most likely without the need for any medication!
+So, the causes of anxiety disorders are varied and many and because of that, the way in which our brain is willing to respond to any particular type of therapeutic treatment, is somewhat dependent on the initial causes and developmental processes within and across the brain are equally varied.
+The threat detection system, within our brain, is primarily involved in trying to maintain as close to normal a living environment as possible.
+However, how it does this, is by actually creating a very defensive style of living, which is anything but calm or relaxed!
+Therefore, the more we can discover about the nature and development of an individual client's anxiety, the greater the prospect there is, for a complete and lasting recovery, and, quite likely, without the need for any medication!

 If you are suffering from unwanted and unnecessary anxiety or stress, now is the time to seek help, hypnotherapy can provide you with that!